National Virtual Translation Center

 The mission of the NVTC is to provide and facilitate timely and accurate translation services of foreign language material to the elements of the Intelligence Community and other federal government agencies at the national level.
 The center offers a comprehensive set of language services to the federal government, with source material processed in a wide variety of formats: handwritten, typewritten, and electronically or digitally produced documents; microfilm; audio; video; and web-based content.

 NVTC understands that translated documents should convey the intended meaning of the original author and take into account the subject matter, register, text type, purpose, and audience.
 Because NVTC’s customers depend on the accuracy and integrity of the translations it produces, the NVTC is committed to providing publishable quality translations.
-The NVTC offers a comprehensive set of language services to the federal government, which include:
+The NVTC offers a comprehensive set of foreign language services to the federal government, which include

 - Full translation: Complete and accurate rendering of source material into a grammatically and colloquially correct product in the target language; translation can be from a foreign language source into English or from English into a foreign language